 - Prior to construction, all sites of moderate and high scientific (archaeological) significance directly impacted by the project would be re-investigated by a heritage consultant and Traditional Owners. - A sampling strategy for artefact collection would be developed in the field by the heritage consultant and Traditional Owners, based on the size of the site and area to be impacted by the Project. - All Aboriginal objects would be bagged separately in zip-lock bags, and each tagged with a tyvek label with a unique identifier number.
-The number would be used to document the object location, attributes and provide context with other objects recovered. - A record of all material collected from the surface would will be made, and should include coordinates (taken using a hand held GPS), a site plan or map, and appropriate photographs. - This CHMP will be updated by the Environmental Manager to include the final location(s) of the collected artefacts.
+The number would be used to document the object location, attributes and provide context with other objects recovered. - A record of all material collected from the surface would will be made, and should include coordinates (taken using a hand held GPS), a site plan or map, and appropriate photographs. - This CHMP will be updated by the Environmental Manager to include the final location(s) of the collected artefacts. - • - • - •

-Key Area Site

-Confidential NP-19

-Site 10; Site 11; Site 15; Site 18; Site 12; Site 13; Site 1; Site 14; Site 5; Site 6; Site 7; Site 8; Site 3; Site 16; Site 17
+Key Area Site Access road and service corridor to the borefield NP-19 Mine site Site 10; Site 11; Site 15; Site 18; Site 12; Site 13; Site 1; Site 14; Site 5; Site 6; Site 7; Site 8; Site 3; Site 16; Site 17; Site 16; NB-2; NB-4 Processing site NP-6

-NP-6